Table of Contents

 The 15th and 16th-century cottages are not the only attraction in town.
 The Gothic St Martin’s Church is a must-see alongside the Unterlinden Museum.
 The museum houses an exquisite art collection alongside priceless artifacts that date back to medieval times.

 Viviers is another hidden gem that embodies the true spirit of the French countryside.
 Its Medieval houses sit high atop a hill overlooking the Rhone River.
-The town was home to many Catholic bishops as evident by the elegant 17th-century palace that was built in their honor.
+The town was home to many Catholic bishops as evidenced by the elegant 17th-century palace that was built in their honor.
 The palace is not the only attraction in town.

 Visitors can have their fill of gothic architecture thanks to the well-preserved Cathedral of St Vincent.
-The cathedral towers over the town and its quaint cobblestone streets where visitors will also come across the Renaissance-style House of Knights.
+The cathedral towers over the town and cobblestone streets where visitors will also come across the Renaissance-style House of Knights.

 Related post: Sorrento Travel Guide